Gameplex-Software/GSX-Dev-Tools/README.md

 # GXS-Dev-Tools
-A testing release of Gameplex's Developer tools (Not yet functional)
+A testing release of Gameplex's Developer tools (Not yet fully functional)

 ## Currently supports
 * Git